josh-ashkinaze/inv-covar-index/README.md

 ### Using a reference group for normalization
 Now let's say we want to use the control group (where `treat == 0`) as the reference group for normalization instead of a full sample.
 We can do that by passing a boolean mask to the `reference_mask` argument.
 This will mean that the ICW index is mean 0 and SD 1 for the control group, and treatment ICW values can be interpreted as effect sizes relative to the control group.
+See `Implementation Details` below for more info.
 ```python
 import numpy as np
 import pandas as pd